danmayer/coverband/README.md

 ### Avoiding Cache Stampede

 If you have many servers and they all hit Redis at the same time you can see spikes in your Redis CPU, and memory.
 This is due to a concept called [cache stampede](https://en.wikipedia.org/wiki/Cache_stampede).
 It is better to spread out the reporting across your servers.
 A simple way to do this is to add a random wiggle on your background reporting.
 This configuration option allows a wiggle.
-The right amount of wiggle depends on the numbers of servers you have and how willing you are to have delays in your coverage reporting.
+The right amount of wiggle depends on the number of servers you have and how willing you are to have delays in your coverage reporting.
 I would recommend at least 1 second per server.
 Note, the default wiggle is set to 30 seconds.

 Add a wiggle (in seconds) to the background thread to avoid all your servers reporting at the same time: